pirey0/AllThatLiesBelow/README.md

 This is the bachelor project of Luca Martinelli and Lucas Bödeker.

-It's has been developed collaboratively in the _second phase_ of the whole bachelor.
+It was developed collaboratively in the _second phase_ of the bachelor.

-Since the game is not the solitary creation of one of us, we decided to create a new shared repository for this project.
+Since the game is not the solitary creation of one of us, we decided to create a shared repository for this project.

 The individual bachelor repositories, containing the our respective _theses_ and _proposals_ can be found here: